-Knowing how to change career paths without burning bridges is an art that's invaluable in today's world.
-You might have been through a few iterations of your working life already, or perhaps you're experiencing for the first time the feeling that what's next for you might look very different to what came before.
-Whatever the circumstances, here's what you need to know about how to change career paths gracefully using the power of gradual transitions.
+Knowing how to change your career without burning bridges is an invaluable skill these days.
+You might have been through a few iterations of your working life already.
+Or perhaps you're experiencing for the first time the feeling that what's next for you might look very different to what came before.

 Finding your life's work is a journey